 Nutrient pollution is both pervasive and costly; it causes a major environmental challenge.
 The nutrients nitrogen and phosphorous are essential to plant and animal life and for maintaining a healthy ecosystem; however in excess, these nutrients can cause a problem to the environment, economy and human health.
 In aquatic environments where these nutrients are in abundance, a type of water pollution can occur known as eutrophication.

-How can we control phosphate levels?
+How can we monitor and control phosphate levels in water?

 Nutrient pollution cannot be solved via traditional ‘command and control approaches’ – since there are a diverse number of pathways and sources that it can be caused by.